 If not, explain why the CA document is not applicable.

-This standard will enhance coexistence in the TV band White Spaces, the 5GHz licensed-exempt bands and the general authorized access in 3.5GHz bands.
+This standard will enhance coexistence for geo-location capable operating under general authorization such as the TV band White Spaces, the 5GHz licensed-exempt bands and the general authorized access in 3.5GHz bands.
 Evaluation of the effectiveness of coexistence will be done during standard development.
 Since this is not a standard that defines a MAC/PHY, a CA document will not be produced by the group

 5C requirements